Texts and the Christian Tradition – The Song of Songs (2026) course

 Learn more about postgraduate study in Christian Spirituality

 Enrolled students also may attend teaching weeks for modules in addition to the modules which they are studying for credit, by permission of the Programme Leader.
-The audit fee and hospitality prices are reviewed annually with any changes effective from 1 July.
+The audit fee and hospitality prices are £160 until 30 June 2026.